absolutelynoot/serve-ready-chatbot/README.md

 - ☑️ Chat with your documents using OpenAI's LLM Chatbot
 - ☑️ CD to AWS BeanStalk
 - ☑️ Telegram Bot integration
-- ☐ (In progress) WhatsApp integration using Twillio
+- ☑️ WhatsApp integration using Twillio
-- ☐ (In progress) Talk via voice notes to your documents using OpenAI's Voice to Text AI
+- ☐ (Future implementation) Talk via voice notes to your documents using OpenAI's Voice to Text AI
-- ☐ (In progress) Carbon Management to cloud usage
+- ☐ (Future implementation) Carbon Management to cloud usage

 ## Files